 At the end of each academic year, four of the students who have completed the certificate will be selected by a jury to receive a monetary award.
-Please see course descriptions and more details in complete AU Requirements below.

-How to Apply
+General Information and How to Apply

 Admission to the program is open to all students majoring in a STEM field who are at least in their second year.
 This includes all students majoring in any of the programs offered by the following departments: Biology, Chemistry, Computer Science, Environmental Sciences, Health Studies, Mathematics and Statistics, Neuroscience, Physics, and Psychology.
 Students that complete all the certificate requirements before their graduation with grades of B or above will be awarded the certificate.
 Of the required 12 credits, at least 6 (including the 3 credits of research experience) must be taken after admission into the program.